Canned hunt: In the news

-Another less-well-known incident occurred in late 2003, two years prior to the infamous hunting accident, when then-Vice President Dick Cheney participated in a canned hunt at the Rolling Rock Club in Ligonier Township, Pennsylvania.
+A lesser known incident occurred in late 2003, two years prior to the infamous hunting accident, when then-Vice President Dick Cheney participated in a canned hunt at the Rolling Rock Club in Ligonier Township, Pennsylvania.
 Cheney and nine companions killed 417 out of 500 ringneck pheasants, of which the Vice President killed 70, and an unknown number of mallard ducks.

 In 2006, the South African Minister of Environmental Affairs, Marthinus van Schalkwyk, announced new laws to stop the practise of "canned hunting" in his country.
 The South African Environment Minister announced long-awaited restrictions on lion hunting, declaring he was sickened by wealthy tourists shooting tamed lions from the back of a truck and felling rhinos with a bow and arrow.
 This comes in response to the imbroglio created over the potential canned hunt of the African rhinoceros 'Baixinha.'
 Dismissing threats of legal action by the hunting industry, Marthinus Van Schalkwyk said the new law would ban "canned" hunting of big predators and rhinos in small enclosures that offer them no means of escape.

 In addition, lions bred in captivity would have to be released into the open for at least two years before they could be hunted.
 Van Schalkwyk said a previously proposed six-month delay would not give lions enough time to develop self-defence instincts.

 "Hunting should be about fair chase ... testing the wits of a hunter against that of the animal," he told a press conference.
 "Over the years that got eroded and now we are trying to re-establish that principle."